TheIoTLearningInitiative/EmbeddedLinux/documentation/Objectives.md

 # Objectives

-- Create an Base Support Package from Yocto Project
+- Create a Base Support Package for Embedded Devices
 - Develop a Linux Kernel module
 - Integrate your Linux Kernel module into your Board Support Package
 -